OTB’s top tips for B2B marketing success

-Succeeding in the world of B2B marketing and advertising isn’t easy.
-That’s because B2B marketing and advertising isn’t like traditional marketing and advertising.
+Succeeding in the world of B2B.
+That’s because B2B marketing strategies aren’t like traditional marketing and advertising.
 It takes a unique combination of tools, techniques and experience to succeed in this area.
 Luckily for you, though, we have over 30 years-experience in marketing to professionals in a wide range of sectors and are prepared to give you a few pointers for free.

 So, let’s not mess about.
-Here are the Outside the Box top ten tips for B2B marketing success… in no particular order.
+Here are the ThinkOTB top ten tips for B2B marketing strategies that really work… in no particular order.

 1. Focus on what other businesses need and not what your company wants

 It may sound simple, but you’d be surprised how many businesses try to railroad their wants and desires onto other businesses and then wonder why their efforts don’t succeed.
 Remember, the number one thing people ask in consumer marketing is ‘what’s in it for me?’.

 The number one thing people ask in B2B marketing is ‘what’s in it for me and my business?’.
 So, focus on benefit led marketing messages, what will your offering or product do for the people you are targeting.
 Will it streamline the working day?
 Does it reduce faults on a production line?
 Will it reduce friction between employees and make productivity rise?

 For B2B lead generation, spend time focussing on benefit led messages.
 Then, sit back and watch the leads come rolling in.

 2. Recognise that high value targets can’t be hooked using a wide net

 We’ve all had them.
 The generic cut and paste marketing message that’s just bashed out in the hope of getting a lead from a key decision maker.
 When you’ve spent years sacrificing your personal life to build a business or rise the ranks in a major organisation to become a key decision maker, there’s nothing more insulting than someone sending you a ‘cut and paste’ marketing message in the hope of you engaging with them.